blak3r/freshdesk-solutions/README.md

 # FreshDesk.com Solutions API Wrapper
 Provides methods that are useful for creating articles.
+1. Facilitates creating api's by allowing the use of strings instead of looking up category ids / folder ids.
+2. When creating an article which has a folder name or category name that doesn't exist, they can be created automatically.

 Originally wrote this tool to import all of my KB articles from SugarCRM Knowledgebase.

-1. Facilitates creating api's by allowing the use of strings instead of looking up category ids / folder ids.

 ## Ways To Improve